vavrines/UBE.jl/README.md

-# UBE
+# UBE.jl
-neural and universal Boltzmann equations
+A toolbox for creating neural and universal Boltzmann equations